-6H.
+7H.
 Does the policy identify appropriate and necessary infrastructure requirements?
 How will these be provided and funded?
 Is this sufficiently clear?

-Traffic and transport impacts have been considered under the answer to Question 6G above.
+Traffic and transport impacts have been considered under the answer to Question 7G above.

-Suitable provision for schools is provided by Criterion 4 of Policy 1.3.
+Suitable provision for schools is provided by Criterion 4 of Policy 1.4.
 No evidence of need for any additional provision has been submitted to the CSR.

-6I.
-What implications will the allocation have on Derby City with regards education and highways?
+71. What implications will the allocation have on Derby City?

-The strategic cross boundary issue of the impact on education has been addressed in the policies allocating housing development on their boundary, as supported by the evidence extracted from the Local Education Authorities via a Freedom of Information Request.
+The strategic cross-boundary issue of the impact on education has been addressed in the policies allocating housing development on their boundary, as supported by the evidence extracted from the Local Education Authorities by a Freedom of Information Request made by the Council.
 The substantive strategic cross boundary issue of impacts on Derby City's transport network has been addressed through Derby City's engagement with the transport modelling evidence that has identified the two junctions in Derby City where improvements would be sought through subsequent planning applications.
 These matters are covered in the Matter 2 Hearing Statement.